I. About Shea Butter Tree

 From April to August each year, the ripe (fallen) shea fruits are collected by hand from the ground under the shea tree.

 The fruit pulp is removed by hand, by feeding the fruit to animals or by fermentation.
 By fermentation, the shea fruits are buried in pits which causes the pulp to ferment and disintegrate, while the heat generated prevents germination.

 After de-pulping, the recovered nuts are often boiled in water for about 40 minutes, using the traditional three-stone cooking stoves.
 One of the objectives is to loose the kernels in the shell to help de-shelling.
 This process can be done by using a jacketed kettle.

 4. Sun drying

 The boiled nuts are sun-dried on a mat, cemented ground or drying racks.
 This is to loosen the kernel from the shell for easy de-shelling.
 If drying by machine is required, hot air drying oven or microwave drying machine can be used.

 The dried nuts can be cracked by using a mortar and pestle or between two stones to remove the shell.
-There are also sheller/separator suitable for processing shea nuts.
+There is also sheller/separator suitable for processing shea nuts.

 6. Washing of shea kernels

 The kernels are washed with clean water.
 This can be done using a kernels washing machine.